TanYa-Go/Babushka-Bakes/TESTING.md

 ## **Contact**

 * User Story:
-    * *As a user I want to contact the store owner to ask a question regarding products or place a custom order*
+    * *As a user I want to be able to contact the store owner to ask a question regarding products or place a custom order*

 The user can contact the site owner easily with a few options.
 There is a **Contact** menu item in the navabr that will lead to the **Contact Page**.
-There is also a menu link in the footer, available on each page, apart from home page, that also leads to the Contact Page.
+There is also a menu link in the footer, available on each page, apart from the home page, that also leads to the Contact Page.
 On the home page, the user has the **Contact Me** button, as well as the navbar menu link to Contact Page.

 When on the contact page, the user has a few options for contact.
 They can fill out the contact form and their message will land directly in the site owners email.\
-There is a contact number, an email address as well as the postal address, should that be their preffered way of contacting.
+There is a contact number, an email address as well as the postal address, should that be their preffered way of contacting the site owner.

 The user also has the **Social Media** option to contact the site owner.
-Currently the links lead to generic pages but in the future, the actual Petra's social media handles are to be added.
+Currently the links lead to the generic pages but in the future, Petra's actual social media handles will be added.

-### **Result** :
+### **Result**
 I have tested all the links and they all correctly lead to the Contact Page.
 I have also sent several emails from the contact form and confirmed that the email is indeed sent, and recieved by the site owner (my own email in this case).

+### **Conclusion**
 Test passed, the function works as expected.
+<br><br>

 ## **The Blog**